-Any person who is eligible to receive distributions from a trust, will, or life insurance policy.
+Beneficiary is any person who is eligible to receive distributions from a trust, will, or life insurance policy.

-A person or firm in the business of buying and selling securities, operating as both a broker and a dealer, depending on the transaction.
+Broker dealer is a person or firm in the business of buying and selling securities, operating as both a broker and a dealer, depending on the transaction.

 Capital Expenditures are, in the context of commercial real estate, funds used by a company to acquire or upgrade physical assets that cannot be expensed as

 In the context of commercial real estate, capital reserves are funds designated for long term capital investment projects or

 Capitalization rate is the initial rate of return an investment property is expected to generate.
 The Capitalization Rate is determined by dividing the

 Cash flow is the net amount of cash moving in and out of a business, usually measured during a specified, limited period of time.